MI-AFP/tutorials/tutorials/03_branching.md

 ### Guards

-Guards are done by `|` operator-like keyword after introducing a function name and arguments as in the following example.
-Then you can write boolean expressions instead of nested ifs and what should be the result in such case.
-The `otherwise` is the same meaning as `True` and so as `_` in `case-of` expression, you can notice the similarity with mathematical definitions of some functions.
+Guards are written using `|` operator-like keyword after introducing a function name and arguments as in the following example.
+It may remind you of mathematical definitions of functions.
+You can write clearly readable Boolean expressions and expected results instead of nested "ifs".
+The `otherwise` has the same meaning as `True` and it provides a default branch similarly to `_` in the `case-of` expression.

 ```haskell
 myMax :: (Ord a) => a -> a -> a